UGANDA THE ‘PEARL OF AFRICA’

 Inflation rate: (2020) – 3.8% according to statista.com

 Natural resources: limestone, Copper, cobalt, gold, phosphate, oil.

 Agriculture: Cash crops- flowers, coffee, Food crops like bananas, tea, cotton, sugar cane, tobacco, vanilla, corn, cassava, potatoes, millet.

 Livestock & fisheries such as beef, goat, milk, meat, tilapia, Nile perch.

 Industry: Agricultural products processing such as coffee curing, cotton ginning and cement production, textiles and light consumer goods.

 Trade: Exports (2008 est.)-$1.72 billion: coffee, tea, fish and fish products, electricity, vanilla, horticultural products, cut flowers and remittances from abroad.

-Major markets-EU, Sudan, Kenya, Democratic Republic of the Congo, U.K. Imports-$4.5 billion: capital(2008 est.)Rwanda, equipment, medical supplies, vehicles, petroleum, cereals, metals.
+Major markets: EU, Sudan, Kenya, the Democratic Republic of the Congo, U.K. Imports-$4.5 billion: capital(2008 est.)Rwanda, equipment, medical supplies, vehicles, petroleum, cereals, metals.

 Major suppliers: China, U.A.E., Kenya, India, EU, U.S and South Africa.

 Fiscal year: October 1, 2019, through September 30, 2020.